NFL betting: Four divisions are still up for grabs entering Week 17

 The most intrigue probably exists in the AFC North.
 The Cincinnati Bengals won in Week 16 while the Ravens, Browns and Steelers all lost.
 This puts the Bengals in the pole position as they are -250 favorites to win the AFC North.

 The goal for Cincinnati is simple, but not easy.
-They need to win one of their final two games against the Chiefs or at Cleveland in order to clinch the division.
+It needs to win one of its final two games against the Chiefs or at Cleveland in order to clinch the division.
 The Bengals are a 4.5-point home underdog against the Chiefs this weekend.

-Cleveland currently sits in last place in the AFC North, but they certainly aren't dead when it comes to winning the division.
+Cleveland currently sits in last place in the AFC North, but the Browns certainly aren't dead when it comes to winning the division.
 Here's what Cleveland needs to happen:

-Cleveland beats Pittsburgh in Week 16.
-The Browns are a 3-point favorite over the Steelers on the road.
+Cleveland beats Pittsburgh in Week 17.
+The Browns are a three-point favorite over the Steelers on the road.

 The Rams go to Baltimore and beat the Ravens.
 The Rams are a 3.5-point favorite on the road over Baltimore.